 Lima • Peru

 Lima is the capital of Peru and its largest city.
-Founded in 1535, the city is a mix of the modern mega city with some ‘islands of modernity’, large but orderly slum areas and colonial architecture in the city center.
+Founded in 1535, the city is a mix of the modern megacity with some ‘islands of modernity’, large but orderly slum areas and colonial architecture in the city centre.
 Lima was the seat of the Spanish rule during 300 years, and as such it has wonderful churches, cloisters and monasteries.